pushkartiwarii/My_File_Locker/README.md

-# File Picker App 📂
+# File Locker App 📂

 A simple file picker app built with **Jetpack Compose** and **Kotlin**, where users can upload files in multiple formats.
 This app acts as a file locker, allowing users to store, manage, and retrieve their files easily.